Binzhou Shandong, China Travel Guide

 Experience heritage performances during Spring Festival or Mid-Autumn Festival.

-Local centers offer classes for residents, but typically not structured for foreign visitors.
+Local centers offer classes for people who live there, but typically not structured for foreign visitors.

 Find ways to relax and rejuvenate in Binzhou.

-Hotels with swimming pools offer a place to relax and unwind.
+Hotels with swimming pools offer a spot to relax and unwind.

 No tourist beaches exist in Binzhou.
 The coastline is industrial, not developed for beach clubs.